Gahl Shemy

 I am on the executive board of Michigan’s Association for Women in Math, serve as a mentor and organizer for Michigan’s Directed Reading Program in Mathematics, and volunteer at Super Saturdays!

-Sadie Lipman and I organized the 2025 Michigan summer minicourses.
+Sadie Lipman and I are organizing the 2026 Michigan summer graduate minicourses.
+Last year we organized the 2025 Michigan summer graduate minicourses.

 Undergraduate papers